cristianoliveira/awesome4girls/CONTRIBUTING.md

     **Description:** Some awesome description.
 ```
-If is not an international event/organization (no english version site) use:
+If it is not an international event/organization (no english version site) use:
 ```
    [Name](link) *Loc* <country flag from wikipedia>